superrrpotato/Episodic-Neighbor-Algorithm-ENA/README.md

   publisher={Cold Spring Harbor Laboratory}
 }
 ```
-It includes Jupyter notebooks that demonstrate the process of goal-directed action selection with episodic memories and its relation to cognitive processes.
+This repo includes Jupyter notebooks that demonstrate the process of goal-directed action selection with episodic memories and its relation to cognitive processes.

 ---